aws-samples/single-account-security-accelerator/README.md

 ## Next steps
 This solution is a foundation to improve your security posture.
 To continue your security journey, AWS has produced the [Startup Security Baseline](https://docs.aws.amazon.com/prescriptive-guidance/latest/aws-startup-security-baseline) to build upon the best practices shown here and to further solidify your security operations in AWS.

-Follow the steps under Securing your account, and securing your workloads.
+Follow the steps under securing your account, and securing your workloads.

 ## Authors and acknowledgment
 This was created by Jeremy Schiefer, Brian Galloway, and Anthony Harvey of Amazon Web Services.